-HACKNEY COMMUNITY COLLEGE STUDENTS CELEBRATE TOP GRADES AND SECURE PLACES AT CAMBRIDGE UNIVERSITY
+NEW CITY COLLEGE HACKNEY STUDENTS CELEBRATE TOP GRADES AND SECURE PLACES AT CAMBRIDGE UNIVERSITY

 Posted 17th August 2017

-A-level students at Hackney Community College were celebrating today after securing top results in their exams and for two of the college’s students, it was a day they will not forget as they confirmed their places at Cambridge University.
+A-level students at New City College Hackney (Previously Hackney Community College) were celebrating today after securing top results in their exams and for two of the college’s students, it was a day they will not forget as they confirmed their places at Cambridge University.

 High achieving students Mariambibi Haji from Hackney and Marianne Johnson from Enfield, achieved perfect grades of A*, A* and A in A-level classical civilisation, English literature and religious studies and both have been accepted to study English Literature at Clare College in Cambridge.